-Many texts on the topic "making decisions" therefore treat this important topic clearly too superficially: It's all too often about how to get a clear head in emergency situations and thus reach a decision.
-But that does not attack the evil at the root:
+Many texts on the subject of “making decisions” therefore treat this important topic clearly too superficially: it is all too often about how to get a clear head in emergency situations and how to reach a decision.
+However, this does not take the evil at the root:

 Therefore, anyone who wants to make the right and quick decisions in difficult situations - an ability that is required in most leadership positions - would do well to anticipate their personal motives in advance.
 The more clearly you have your own goal in mind, the easier it is to make a difficult decision even in stressful situations.

 Set smart goals

 Sounds simple, but defining personal goals can sometimes be hard.

 But there are useful methods, such as the SMART method.
 SMART stands for Specific, Measurable, Achievable - Attainable, Realistic, Timely.

 Keep your goals in mind with the gravestone method